Cjaker/zerobot-docs/docs/lua_scripting/functions/engine.md

 -- This function is useful to identify current user.
 You can use engineGetUserId directly if you need to avoid hooks.
 -- @return (string) - The last generated user ID, non-sensitive data. function Engine.getUserId()

+--- Enables or disables specific alarm type.
+--- @param alarmType (number) - The alarm type to enable or disable.
+--- @param enable (boolean) - A flag indicating whether to enable (true) or disable (false) the alarm type. function Engine.setAlarm(alarmType, enable)

+--- Get the status of a specific alarm type.
+--- @param alarmType (number) - The alarm type to check.
+Refer to Enums.AlarmType.
+--- @return (boolean) - Returns true if the alarm type is enabled, false otherwise. function Engine.isAlarmEnabled(alarmType)

 --- Load specific script.
 -- This function is a wrapper around the external function engineLoadScript.